TareqK/HCI-Course/Notes/chapter2.markdown

 How usable is the product?
 How many people can access it?
 We want as many people to be able to use the product and benefit from it.
-This is especially true when it comes to disabled people, that have mental or physical impairments that have an effect on their everyday life.
+This is especially true when it comes to disabled people, that have permanent mental or physical impairments that have an effect on their everyday life.

 ---